Tim-B/hipsterdevblog.com/source/_posts/2015-01-03-revisited-retrieving-files-from-s3-using-chef-on-opsworks.markdown

  That posts uses the [Opscode AWS cookbook](https://github.com/opscode-cookbooks/aws) which in turn uses the [right_aws](https://github.com/rightscale/right_aws) gem.
 While this method is fine - particularly if you're not using OpsWorks - there are some situations where it's not ideal.

-Recently I've taken directly using the aws-sdk gem which is bundled with the OpsWorks agent.
+Recently I've started using the aws-sdk gem directly which is bundled with the OpsWorks agent.
 The version at the time of writing is 1.53.0.

 The advantages of this are:

 * Support for [IAM instance roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html),
  meaning you don't have to pass AWS credentials via your custom JSON.
-* No dependencies on external cookbooks
+* No dependencies on external cookbooks.
 * Will ordinarily be run at the compile stage, therefore you could download a JSON file, parse it, then use it to generate resources if you wanted.